bjornmeansbear/sentence-a-day/README.md

 20190321 It is the first day of Spring.
 How might I spring into action on ACTING on some of these impulses?
 How does graphic designing give all of its raw ingredients the most respect possible?
 20190321 what the heck did I do to nano? why aren't there any line wraps working as I desire? everything looks horrible.
 I guess I need to a) write a theme for it? and maybe figure out some more things about the config files? or do I find something else to utilize for writing and editing and such? vi? vim? wtf.
 20190322 So, if I am not graphic designing then what am I doing; what do I call myself? how can I keep teaching?
-20190323 I don't need to practice what I preach; I need to preach even if I don't/can't yet practice it -- keep things moving forward faster and better even if I myself am not yet capable of fully embracing it all.
+20190323 I don't need to practice what I preach; I need to preach even if I don't/can't yet practice it -- keep things moving forward faster and better even if I myself am not yet capable of fully embracing it all.  git pul
 20190324 Real people.
 Real projects.
-Real progress?
+Real progregit pulss?
 Real success?
 Real what?
-20190325 What should design do?
-20190326 What are we designing? who are we designing for? what people are to be helped? what services to be provided?
+20190325 What should design do?  git pul 20190326 What are we designing? who are we desiggit pulning for? what people are to be helped? what services to be provided?  git pul
-20190327 Missing a few days.
+20190327 Missing a few days.  git pul
-20190328 What is so enticing about a catchy tv show or a website or an app or a drug? how could that be harnessed for good -- is harnessing any "addictive" aspect of something bad by default?
+20190328 What is so enticing about a catchy tv sgit pulhow or a website or an app or a drug? how could that be harnessed for good -- is harnessingit pulg any "addictive" aspect of something bad by default?  git pul
 20190329 Finish what you start.
-There was a thread here but it has been lost -- tiredness? too much other stuff going on?
+There was a thregit pulad here but it has been lost -- tiredness? too much other stuff going on?  git pul
 20190330 Is any design good?
-Is any design meant for commercial consumption good?
+Is any design meantgit pul for commercial consumption good?
 20190331 Why do I design?
 Maybe that is a good question to focus on?

 20190401 New month.
 New thoughts.